 Things To Remember When Using An Unsecured Credit Card For Bad Credit

-Before applying for an unsecured credit card, knowledge of the APR, annual fee, and any other fees are necessary.
+Before requesting an unsecured credit card, knowledge of the APR, annual fee, and any other fees are necessary.
 Although an unsecured card doesn’t require collateral, there are still some strings attached.

 For one, the cards usually have significantly higher APR rates than those unsecured cards for average to high credit scores.
 This can range from 10 to 20 percent higher than those traditional cards.
 This means, if a balance is carried from one month to another, a high interest card can yield high charges.
 This type of credit card for bad credit needs to be used wisely.